 Last Entry 45 minutes before closing time.

-Price includes a souvenir piece of glass to decorate and take away.
+Price includes a souvenir piece of glass to decorate and take away and photo taking with the glass wall arts.

 The exact location is marked on this map: